 And this is really not.

-It is important to distinguish between the human mind and the human brain.
+Distinguishing between the human mind and the human brain is essential.
 Our brain is our physical machinery.
-Our mind is what we can do with or create with our brain.
-Our physical machinery, or neurons, apparently does not distinguish between physical performance and imagined performance.
+Our consciousness is what we can do with or create with our brain.
+Our physical apparatus, or neurons, apparently does not distinguish between physical performance and imagined performance.
 Our mind clearly knows the difference.
-You cannot fool the mind, however, the human brain will respond in roughly the same manner despite whether we perform a specific act – such as making a public presentation – or imagine performing that same act.
+You cannot fool the mind.
+However, the human brain will respond in roughly the same manner despite whether we perform a specific act – such as making a public presentation – or imagine performing that same act.

 Once again, this signifies the human brain.